 California and Arizona share one common thread – both are community property states.
-There are nine states all together in the United States (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin) that have community property laws.
+There are nine states all together in the United States (Arizona, California, Idaho, Louisiana, Nevada, Texas, Washington and Wisconsin) that have community property laws.

 Community property has more significance than just being another way that a married couple can hold title to property and assets.
 As Ms. Jacob’s article points out, community property can have an effect on prenuptial agreements and, ultimately, the couple’s taxes when the first spouse passes away.

 Community property means that anything that is earned or acquired during a marriage (except for gifts or inheritance) is part of the community, and thus, each spouse owns a one-half interest of the community.
 While this is the general principle, a prenuptial agreement can stipulate otherwise.
 No one is sure whether the newlyweds executed a prenuptial agreement prior to their marriage, but most commentators believe that this would have been (or better said, should have been) a consideration on the mind of the Facebook founder with an estimated worth in the billions.